ut2019nn/ut2019nn.github.io/index.md

 ### Transformation

+TODO:
+* what features we used and dropped
+* new features
+* timeseries data conversion

 Data preprocessing notebook can be found [here](https://colab.research.google.com/drive/10TcWOObFY1SIeUjEnVPw-256NJZhYDGo).

 This is a shared notebook that contains all the transformations we have done so far.
 We have taken apple stock prices and market news data, merged them together and took the most important features we think will benefit the learning process.